 The scope of my paper is confined to the initial treatment steps for sensory overstimulation, which require an understanding of molecular and cell biology.
 Conversations which Benjine and I have had with numerous doctors have made it clear to me that doctors in general are not comfortable with the foundational knowledge.
 This applies even to functional medicine GPs, who tend to be more aware of epigenetics and molecular pathways.
 My paper will therefore reference a good deal of ordinary, established “medical textbook information” to provide the rationale for the treatment.

 I won’t be writing in detail about existing external management and coping aids such as stimming, hearing protection, dark glasses, weighted blankets and joint pressure.
-I am excluding these from the scope, because as there already a lot of valuable information out there about these, and I do not want to duplicate effort.
+I am excluding these from the scope, because there already a lot of valuable information out there about these, and I do not want to duplicate effort.